oddle-developer/oddle-frontend-challenge/README.md

 - All pages are SEO optimised
 - The project supports code splitting for each pages
 - The results list also asynchronous-ly shows the number of followers and following of each user without going the user page
-- The pagination is replaced by infinite scrolling
 - The search input does the searching as you type (See google search as an example)
 - There is animated transition between pages
 - The application supports theming and can easily be switched between themes